ray-project/ray/doc/source/data/key-concepts.rst

 You can manually specify the number of read tasks, but the final parallelism is always capped by the number of files in the underlying dataset.

-For an in-depth guide on creating datasets, read :ref:`Creating Datasets <creating_datasets>`.
+For an in-depth guide on creating datasets, read :ref:`Creating Datasets <creating_datastreams>`.

 Transforming Data
 =================